ManoelVuu/Food-Production-Impact-Analysis/README.md

     - Flagged outliers (e.g., Scarcity-weighted water per kg max = 229889.8 L) for Day 2 review.

 ## Progress
-- **Day 1**: Repo initialized, dataset loaded into Power BI, nulls analyzed by food, "per kg" nulls replaced with 0, "per nutrient" nulls left for categorization, README updated with stats and rationale.
+- Repo initialized, dataset loaded into Power BI, nulls analyzed by food, "per kg" nulls replaced with 0, "per nutrient" nulls left for categorization, README updated with stats and rationale.

-## Day 2 Business Questions
+## Business Questions
 1. Which food has the highest total CO2 footprint per kg?
 2. How do CO2 emissions vary across production stages for the top 5 CO2-emitting foods?
 3. Which foods consume the most freshwater withdrawals per kg?